How the HiPoint process is protecting our water quality and the problems that we see today.

 - A connected composting facility takes the manure substrate, organic fines, dust, and water to produce biomass undercover.

-- Extract the moisture and urine from the stall residual and create 3 million gallons of reuse irrigation water.
+- Extract the moisture and urine from the stall residual and create 3 million gallons of water.

 - EPR traceability through RFID and GPS tracking of the manure from farm to processing, how much, how far, how is it processed and track the useful data to show the amount of manure removed, the water improvement in quality, and where applicable the reduction of costs to wastewater treatment plants.